dalong0514/selfstudy/006英文知识/202007Medium/20200604Web-Scraping-of-10-Online-Shops-with-Python-and-Scrapy.md

 [Web Scraping of 10 Online Shops in 30 Minutes with Python and Scrapy](https://towardsdatascience.com/web-scraping-of-10-online-shops-in-30-minutes-with-python-and-scrapy-a7f66e42446d)

-You are a full-stack developer.

-You would like to develop a fantastic WebApplication.

-You are motivated and fully dedicated to your project.
+First: 1) You are a full-stack developer.
+2) You would like to develop a fantastic WebApplication.
+3) You are motivated and fully dedicated to your project.

 Even if you tick the above boxes, you still need a domain related dataset before writing a single line of code.
 This is because modern applications process huge amounts of data simultaneously or in batches to provide value for their users.